soundio/music/README.md

-Returns a number in the range <code>0-1</code> representing the ratio of note numbers in <code>array2</code> that can be considered part of a group that has moved chromaticically as a block from note numbers in <code>array1</code>, where there is more than one group and they move by different distances.
+Returns a number in the range <code>0-1</code> representing the ratio of note numbers in <code>array2</code> that can be considered part of a group that has moved chromatically as a block from note numbers in <code>array1</code>, where there is more than one group and they move by different distances.

     // All four of these notes belong to a group that moves in parallel,